2027 수특 영독연 9강 변형문제

 While cute affects play some role in these affective connections, broader ethical principles concerning animal rights and the awe-inspiring power and beauty of nature are central to these ____

-A notable move towards attunement to issues such as animal ____ in farming, the horse racing industry and the fur industry, together with heightened awareness of the environmental impacts of factory farming, is evident in countries comprising the Global North.
+A notable move towards attunement to issues such ____ animal welfare in farming, the horse racing industry and the fur industry, together with heightened awareness of the environmental impacts of factory farming, is evident in countries comprising the Global North.

-Growing environmental and ethical concerns, heightened ____ emotionally impactful campaigns featuring ‘cute animals’, are reshaping public attitudes toward animals and highlighting issues in industries like factory farming, horse racing, and fur, prompting many to embrace ethical consumption habits.
+Growing environmental and ethical concerns, heightened by emotionally impactful campaigns featuring ‘cute animals’, are reshaping public attitudes toward animals and ____ issues in industries like factory farming, horse racing, and fur, prompting many to embrace ethical consumption habits.

 Exercise 10 소비주의의 대중화 과정

-Yet even though the fundamental elements of a consumer culture ― the use of goods for both social positioning and as a symbolic means of self-expression ― were both in place by the nineteenth century, it is only with the rise of ____ capitalism that a full-blown consumerism appeared.
+Yet even though the fundamental elements of a consumer culture ― the use of goods for both social positioning and as a symbolic means of self-expression ― were both in ____ by the nineteenth century, it is only with the rise of industrial capitalism that a full-blown consumerism appeared.

 Status or standing was marked by consumption differences extending to the veritable limits of social groupings in ____